Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 ## Introduction

 This API allow to generate coupons from dcupon promotions for an user.
-Once an user coupons is created this API allows to access the coupon detail, activate and deactivae the user coupons, list all his coupons by filtering them and listing retailers and companies of his active coupons.
+Once an user coupons is created this API allows to access the coupon detail, activate and deactivae the user coupons, list all his coupons by filtering them and listing retailers and companies of his/her active coupons.

 Also this API allow to generate coupons from dcupon promotions wihtout identifying the user.
 Once an anonymous coupons is created this API allows to access to coupon detail and to generate the temporary token suitable to redeem the coupon into assocciated stores.